Araluen (NT)

 Araluen was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Araluen's population showed high cultural diversity, with 33.0% born overseas and 26.0% speaking a language other than English at home.
 Christianity was the dominant religion, accounting for 48.7%.
-The "Other" religion category had a higher representation in Araluen (2.4%) compared to the rest of NT (2.1%).
+The 'Other' religious category comprised 2.4%, compared to 5.2% in the rest of Northern Territory (NT).

 Frequently Asked Questions - Diversity